ManuCiao10/web-scraping-house-discord/README.md

 9. Add only new houses TOOLS and it must run 24/7 and NOT stop
 10. Implemantation with Fast API
 11. add User Interface users when he can type the price and the city

+## Deployment

+If you would like to run this 24/7 off your personal machine I would reccomend using the free credit given with google cloud, and create a server.
+You can make sure it runs all the time with a npm package named PM2 which will restart if errors or crashes happen.

 ## Contributing